theCreedo/IndigitousMusicFinder/README.md

 2. First, either create a script or manually put all songs into the '/txt/' folder without the song name or artist.
 (We made the filename contain name of song and artist).

-	NOTE: Make sure that songs are stored stanza by stanza.
-Different computers (Mac, Windows, Linux, etc...) can encode the information differently based on how lyrics are stored
+	NOTE: Make sure that songs are stored stanza by stanza, with each stanza separated by an empty line.
+Be wary of Windows' lack of normalization on encoding format; if possible, store new songs as text files of utf-8, for IBM Watson's sake.

 3. Run `addperiod.py` in order to take all files from txt and translate them into files with periods at the end, adding them into '/txt_period/'